jdmielke/exam_reference/README.md

  - Make your changes/additions, and simply submit a pull request.
  - We'll essentially be operating in "Anarchy Mode", so please be courteous.
 If you have a comment or concern, feel free to use GitHub's comment feature.
  - If you have an idea but aren't ready to include it, simply create an issue.

+## Preview:
+After each successful pull request, I'll put the currently generated document here for previewing: http://www.ece.iastate.edu/~bpeck/cpre308/exam1.pdf

+Note: If it goes over one page, only the first page will be used.